Advanced Testing

 Testing Philosophy & Objectives

-Conventional lab testing is primarily diagnostic, designed to confirm or rule out disease using broad population-based reference ranges.
-Functional lab testing, by contrast, is preventative in nature.
-It uses narrower, “optimal” ranges to detect subtle physiological imbalances long before they manifest as disease—supporting earlier, more effective interventions.
+Routine medical lab testing is primarily diagnostic, designed to confirm or rule out disease using broad population-based reference ranges.
+Functional lab testing complements this approach by focusing on preventative insights, using narrower “optimal” ranges to detect subtle physiological imbalances early—supporting timely, more personalised interventions.

 Scope & Depth of Biomarkers

-This is where functional testing truly stands apart.
-While conventional panels typically assess a limited set of core markers—like cholesterol, blood glucose, or basic liver and kidney function—functional lab tests go much deeper.
-They can evaluate a vastly broader range of biomarkers including comprehensive thyroid panels, adrenal function, gut microbiome composition, organic acids, nutrient status, detoxification capacity, inflammation markers, environmental toxin exposure, and much more.
-This expanded scope offers a 360-degree view of your physiological function, not just a snapshot of disease indicators.
+Conventional panels typically assess core markers such as cholesterol, blood glucose, and basic liver and kidney function.
+Functional lab tests expand on this, offering a broader view of health through additional biomarkers, including comprehensive thyroid panels, adrenal function, gut microbiome composition, organic acids, nutrient status, detoxification capacity, inflammation markers, and environmental toxin exposure.
+This expanded scope provides a more detailed picture of physiological function beyond standard disease indicators.

 Interpretation & Contextualisation